msn0/czysty.js/README.md

 > Y U no czysty.js?

-The fastest and smallest 🚀-framework ever.
+The fastest and smallest 🚀 framework ever.
 For the web.

 ## Installation